bluejynz/survivallike-godot/readme.md

 ## What I have so far

-- Character movement and 1 simple attack
+- Character movement, 1 simple attack, a block/knockback action
 - 1 automatic spell
 - Damage system
 - 2 different monsters and 1 pacific mob